siva24reddy12/TwitterTrendingHashTags/README.md

 # Twitter Trending Hashtags Service

 A light weight, scalable NodeJS REST API that ingests tweet related messages and tracks trending hashtags in real-time.
-Built for learning, testing, and showcasign basic systems engineering skills with in-memory processing, and automated testing.
+Built for learning, testing, and showcasing basic systems engineering skills with in-memory processing, and automated testing.

 ---